Day 1 UK - Cape Town

 Tonight, if the weather is on our side, get to know one of South African's oldest traditions for dinner - the Boma.
 The lodge proudly features this amazing outdoor dinner facility in the traditional South African shape – round and protective like a traditional African village with a centralised fire place for ambiance and winter warmth and a chef's station that prepares those famous African barbecue meals.

-Today we will transfer you to Johannesburg for your early-evening flight to the UK.
+Day 17 Johannesburg - UKToday we will transfer you to the airport for your flight to the UK.

 Day 18 UK